JaredHane98/RTSP-NVENC-NVIDIA-JETSON/README.md

 # RTSP NVENC NVIDIA JETSON STREAM

 The following repository showcases hardware accelerated video encode on Nvidia Jetson using Gstreamer.
-The camera parameters are **very** application specific and must be changed if the setup is different.
+The camera parameters are **very** application specific must be changed.

 ## How to use

-- **ONLY** If you have Nvidia Jetson with Gstreamer 1.14.5 and a RealSense D435
+- **ONLY** for Nvidia Jetson with Gstreamer 1.14.5 and Realsense D435
 - [INSTALL MY PLUGIN](https://github.com/JaredHane98/D435-Y8I-Gstreamer-Plugin)

-- clone the repository
+- clone
 - navigate to the build directory
 - cmake && make
 - launch with ./RTSP_SERVER_EXAMPLE

-- on another system with VLC media player open the Network with the stream URL
+- use VLC to display network stream.
 - EG: rtsp://192.168.68.61:8554/test

 https://github.com/user-attachments/assets/a432ba64-dbbd-4b52-a0dc-fc0d057bf301